flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 </div>

 !!! warning ""
-    This feature is only available in the [Development Version](../../fbw-versions.md#development-version-recommended) and [Experimental Version](../../fbw-versions.md#experimental-version)
+    This feature is only available in the [Development Version](../../fbw-versions.md#development-version-recommended)

 #### GSX Integration
 These options are separate to provide you with the flexibility to choose what to sync with GSX and what not to sync.